pbs-assess/csas-style/README.md

 # csas-style
-Latex style files for CSAS research documents
+Latex style files for CSAS Research Documents

 # Checklist

-For final submission, check the points in **Bibliography** and **Tips and tricks** below.
+For final CSAP submission of Research Document, check the points in **Bibliography** and **Tips and tricks** below.

 ## Branches